pulsartronic/LoRaWANGatewaySC/libraries/arduinoWebSockets-master/README.md

 ###### Note: ######

-  version 2.0 and up is not compatible with AVR/ATmega, check ATmega branch.
+  version 2.0.0 and up is not compatible with AVR/ATmega, check ATmega branch.

+  version 2.3.0 has API changes for the ESP8266 BareSSL (may brakes existing code)

   Arduino for AVR not supports std namespace of c++.